pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

  * You may need to add together all the values in the array into a total field
  * You may need to retain the first and last elements of the array only
  * You may need to retain only one reoccurring field for each sub-document in the array
- * ..._or numerous other array 'reduction' scenarios_
+ * ..._or numerous other array "reduction" scenarios_

 To bring this to life, imagine a retail `orders` collection where each document contains an array of products purchased as part of the order, as shown in the example below: